-In addition to our partner programs with Where There Be Dragons, students may also choose one of our affiliated programs with Living Routes or the School for International Training (SIT).
-These are approved programs and your federal and state financial aid applies (except Perkins), although institutional aid (Naropa grants or scholarships) will not apply.
-Work-study does not apply either.
+In addition to our partner programs with Where There Be Dragons, students may also choose to study at our affiliated program, the School for International Training (SIT).
+This is an approved program and your federal and state financial aid applies (except Perkins).
+However, institutional aid such as Naropa grants, scholarships, or work-study will not apply.
 Please note that institutional aid only applies to the Where There Be Dragons Partner Programs.

 School for International Training (SIT):

 SIT offers over 55 academically and experientially challenging programs in nearly 40 countries in the world.
 SIT programs tend to focus on issues of social and/or environmental justice, global economic development and public health.
 Regions include: Asia, Africa, Latin America, the Middle East, Europe, and the Pacific.
 Homestays and language are usually significant components of SIT's programs, as well.
 Most programs are semester-long, a few are summer term, and some are offered for graduate credit.

 Who can study abroad at an affiliated program?